 Indeed injuries are impossible to predict; every single player is on the same field with seemingly equal risk on any given play.
 Yet, some identifiable trends do exist that certainly make some players more injury prone than others.
 High mileage or older running backs often breakdown, and runners in general are at a higher risk given their greater exposure to hits.
 Style of play, such as an upright rushing style or fearlessness over the middle, can also create greater injury susceptibility.
 Previous injury history also needs to be considered, particularly if a player is coming off a surgery.

 While injury is by far the greatest factor to consider, consistency is its near equal for risk assessment.
 Are you Amari Cooper, booming for week-winning 30 FPS and than disappearing for game-costing goose egg?
-Or are you Rishard Matthews, churning out double-digit points weekly?
+Or are you Jordy Nelson, churning out double-digit points weekly?

 Additionally, proven durability is comforting, as the players we see hold up tend to do so every year.
 Plus, once your established, you generally have a longer leash and more role clarity.
 By no means does this mean only draft settled commodities.
 More often than not, these ceilings are often more firmly established, and while security has its own appeal, there’s often more sexiness to the allure of the unknown.
 A balance between the established versus the potential is key to being a true contender.